-- Prepare brief Terms of Reference for each of the stakeholder organization define their objectives, roles and functions, relationship with WMZ and other stakeholder organizations, expected outcomes of their participation; - Prepare briefing materials to inform stakeholders and potential CMO members about the WMZ, the Catchment Plan and the catchment planning process, explaining the role that stakeholders will have; - Consult with the regional and inter-district advisory groups to identify potential CMO members; - Mobilize the CMC and CTC membership.
+- 131. Mobilisation of the CMOs and advisory groups includes the following activities - Prepare brief Terms of Reference for each of the stakeholder organization define their objectives, roles and functions, relationship with WMZ and other stakeholder organizations, expected outcomes of their participation; - Prepare briefing materials to inform stakeholders and potential CMO members about the WMZ, the Catchment Plan and the catchment planning process, explaining the role that stakeholders will have: - Consult with the regional and inter-district advisory groups to identify potential CMO members; - Mobilize the CMC and CTC membership.